Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 compatible with a RCU read-side critical section.

-The irq_create_mapping() function must be called *at least once* before any call to irq_find_mapping(), lest the descriptor will not be allocated.
+The irq_create_mapping() function must be called *at least once* before any call to irq_find_mapping(), lest the woke descriptor will not be allocated.

-If the driver has the Linux IRQ number or the irq_data pointer, and needs to know the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from :c:member:`irq_data.hwirq`.
+If the woke driver has the woke Linux IRQ number or the woke irq_data pointer, and needs to know the woke associated hwirq number (such as in the woke irq_chip callbacks) then it can be directly obtained from :c:member:`irq_data.hwirq`.